-My hair is currently quite long with Ombré ends.
-The roots (to about my chin) are my natural colour, which is a light bronzy-brown.
+Q: My hair is currently quite long with Ombré ends.
+From the roots to about my chin is my natural colour, a light bronzy-brown.
 Other than the Ombré ends, I have no colour in my hair.

 I am finding the Ombré only really looks right if my hair is at the very least wavy.
 But I don't want to have to curl my hair for it to look good—since my hair is so straight and long, curling usually takes me over half an hour, and about half a pound of hairspray.

 My hair tends to be healthy and I currently only wash it every three to five days, using dry shampoo from day three on.
 I like to wear it in a bun when it starts getting too dirty.
 It has a very slight wave if I let it air-dry, but straightens very easily with a straightener, blow dryer, or even if I brush it while it's drying.
 My hair is fine in texture (you should see me on a windy day!) but I have a ton of it.

 I'm not married to keeping my hair long, but I'd love to know what you think.
 Thank you so much for your help! — Courtney

 A: So, Courtney…

 I am thinking about a shorter cut for you, keeping the ends soft, as they are currently.

 The new length and layers will release the weight and give you a little lift and movement.
 If you wear this length straight or use a wand to add texture, you will rock a new overall style.